Diti2009/Hacktoberfest2023/CODE_OF_CONDUCT.md

   and learning from the experience
 * Focusing on what is best not just for us as individuals, but for the overall community
+  Explaining why Anxiety is important to understand Explaining how bodyshaming should be stopped.

 Examples of unacceptable behavior include: